tekumara/notes/pip.md

 # pip

+## Usage

-`pip install $package` will install into the global site packages dir.
-If using pyenv this will be something like `~/.pyenv/versions/3.7.5/lib/python3.7/site-packages/`
+* `pip install $package` will install into the global site packages dir.
+If using pyenv this will be something like _~/.pyenv/versions/3.7.5/lib/python3.7/site-packages/_

-`pip install --user $package` will install into `~/.local/lib/python$x.$y/site-packages`

-These packages will be available in all versions of python$x.$y.z, ie: all versions of python3.6, or python3.7

-`pip install --user` will also install scripts into `~/.local/bin` with a shebang line referencing the version of python used at the time of install.
+* `pip install --user $package` will install into _~/.local/lib/python$x.$y/site-packages_.
+These packages will be available in all versions of _python$x.$y.z_, eg: all versions of _python3.6_, or _python3.7_.
+Scripts will be installed into _~/.local/bin_ with a shebang line referencing the version of python used at the time of install.
 This means these scripts can be run regardless of the active python version.

-`pip uninstall` will not remove transitive packages or the scripts they install into `~/.local/bin`. [pip-autoremove](https://github.com/invl/pip-autoremove) will.
+* `pip uninstall` will not remove transitive packages or any scripts installed into _~/.local/bin_. [pip-autoremove](https://github.com/invl/pip-autoremove) will.

-`pip show $package` will show immediate dependencies of a package (but not recursively, use pipdeptree for this) and the location of a package
+* `pip show $package` will show immediate dependencies of a package (but not recursively, use [pipdeptree](https://github.com/naiquevin/pipdeptree) for this) and the location of a package

 ## Troubleshooting